Workers' Rights: Breaks

 There are exceptions to consider.
 Some workers aren’t entitled to the three types—this applies to employees working in:

-• The police, armed forces or other emergency services.
+• The police, armed forces or other emergency services and they’re dealing with an exceptional catastrophe or disaster.

 • A job where the work is not measured (managing director).